-National Football League, also known as NFL, is a privately owned entity headquartered in the US.
-Founded in 1920, the league has approximately 4,060 employees and reported $23.0B in revenue as of 2024.
-Functioning primarily in spectator sports, the National Football League operates as a professional American football league consisting of 32 teams.
-These teams are divided equally between the American Football Conference (AFC) and the National Football Conference (NFC).
-The NFL is positioned as a major professional sports league in the United States and Canada and represents the highest professional level of American football globally.
+National Football League, also known as NFL, is a privately owned organization headquartered in the US.
+Founded in 1920, with approximately 4060 employees, the league reported $23.0B in revenue as of 2024.
+The organization primarily focuses on spectator sports, operating as a professional American football league consisting of 32 teams, divided equally between the American Football Conference (AFC) and the National Football Conference (NFC).
+The NFL is recognized as a major professional sports league in the United States and Canada and represents the highest professional level of American football globally.

 Similar Companies